chilliwebs/MineControlRemote/README.md

  if you are running the remote and server in a docker shown above this needs to be "172.17.0.1" or "host.docker.internal" or "docker.for.mac.host.internal")
 * "port number" (this is 25575 unless you changed it) and password (secret unless you changed it)

-You can see next to remote status as the twitch extension periodically checks for the running minecontrolremote service.
+You can see next to remote status as the twitch extension periodically checks for the running streamcraftremote service.
-* "not connected, remote not running?" means you have not started minecontrolremote
+* "not connected, remote not running?" means you have not started streamcraftremote
 * "remote detected, but cannot connect to rcon, is the minecraft server running?" indicates that your minecraft server is not running is unreachable or your rcon configuration does not match what you have for your server
-* "connected, script executed" means the MineControl twitch config can now send commands to your server
+* "connected, script executed" means the StreamCraft twitch config can now send commands to your server

 You can now test this out by entering a valid minecraft slash command (without the slash) into the text area and click "Test Command" here are some examples:
-> say Hello MineControl! \
+> say Hello StreamCraft! \
 > execute at @p run summon zombie

-You can enter multiple commands on separate lines and minecontrolremote will execute each one in order!
+You can enter multiple commands on separate lines and streamcraftremote will execute each one in order!

 You can now click "Add an Action" and begin setting up viewer actions. "display" is the text placed on the action displayed to your viewer in thier extension panel and mobile phone. "bits cost" is the amount of bits you want to charge for this action (you are limited to the number of actions at a specific cost). "description" helps communicate to the viewer what the action does. "command" is the single or multiple minecraft commands you want to execute when the viewer chooses this action.